ADennis450/CheckoutOrderTotalKata/README.md

 ## How to Use
-To start the API navigate to the project directory (../CheckoutOrderKata/CheckoutOrderKata) and execute the following commands
+To start the API navigate to the project directory (../CheckoutOrderKata/CheckoutOrderKata) and execute the commands below.
+Use the localhost url returned to the terminal as the base url for the API.
 * dotnet build
 * dotnet run

-Use the localhost url returned to the terminal as the base url for the API.

-There are 4 commands for the CheckoutOrderKata
+##### 4 commands for the CheckoutOrderKata

 1. Getting products available (GET)